 What causes mold in a Crock Pot?
 Several potential culprits can cause a film of mold to grow on different parts of your slow cooker.
 Slow cookers are safe for use in preparing your food, but the care, cleaning and storage techniques you use could lead to mold growth.

-Moisture builds inside of the Crock-Pot as it cooks the foods.
+Moisture builds inside of the Crock Pot as it cooks the foods.
 This is because the heat from the pot causes the water content, which is present in all foods, to evaporate as steam.
 That steam escapes if the pot is open, but many recipes call for a closed lid.
-Once the heat element is shut off, the moisture sits in the pot with the food, creating the perfect environment for mold to grow.
-Avoid this by removing the lid once the food is cooked and serving the food while it is still hot.

-If you store your Crock-Pot when it is not in use for long periods of time, location is key to preventing mold growth.
-A dry cupboard or storage closet will keep it clean and dry as long as you have washed and dried it before storing it.
+If you store your Crock Pot when it's not in use for long periods of time, location is key to preventing mold growth.
+A dry cupboard or storage closet will keep it clean and dry as long as you wash and dry it before storing it.
 A damp area, such as a basement or utility room, can expose the pot to added moisture and cause water to accumulate and develop mold.

 Removing Mold in Crock Pot